Wishing you knew more about Aboriginal culture? Search no more.

 - Escape from beggars.
 In larger communities it is common that relatives and friends of Aboriginal people beg for money or goods ('humbugging').
 Moving to a homeland allows them to escape: "I felt I really wanted to get away from humbugging, people getting, digging my mind, my brain...
 I want to be really living on the homeland because I like homeland.
 This is a place where I don’t get into a lot of situations and I can do what I like, and this is what I feel."

-- Percentage of Aboriginal children living in remote areas who spent at least one day a week with an Indigenous leader or Elder.
+- Percentage of Aboriginal children living in remote areas who spent at least one day a week with an Aboriginal leader or Elder.

 Case study: Safety and self-determination at Mapuru